sudo-make/sudo-make/README.md

 - ⚡ Fun fact: I love dragons! 🐉

 #### Status 📢
-Currently looking for work experience in the game development industry during my summer break; [contact me](mailto:csmith99@protonmail.com) for any queries.
+Currently looking for a year long internship/placemement in the game development industry; [contact me](mailto:csmith99@protonmail.com) for any queries.

 </br>
 </br>